vkomenda/cardiff-dragons-concurrency/notes.md

 - experience with concurrent Rust
 - basic familiarity with multi-core processor architectures
-- basic understanding of concurrency
+- basic understanding of concurrency in a desktop OS

 ## Three flavours of concurrency